nesi/perf-training/_lessons/python-scatter/02-vectorising.md

 ## What is vectorisation

+Vectorisation is a programming style where loops are replaced by operations on arrays.

+In scripting languages, loops can be slow to execute because of the overhead of the interpreter which needs to parse each instruction.
+Vectorisation removes the loop and replaces it with a set of array operations, which are exectuted once.
+This can significantly boost performance.

-Vectorisation is a programming style where operations are applied to multiple array elements at one time.
-Modern computer hardware is designed to work very efficiently on arrays through native support for vector operations (e.g. AVX-512).
-In the case of AVX-512, up to 8 instructions can be executed simultaneously and this provide a first level or parallelism, before other approaches (OpenMP, GPU) are attempted.
+Modern computer hardware is highly optimised to work on arrays.
+Depending on the hardware, up to 8 or more instructions can be executed simultaneously on different array elements for every CPU clock tick.
+This provides a first level or parallelism, before other approaches (OpenMP, GPU) are to be attempted.

-Vectorisation is applicable to loops and scripting languages are notoriously slow when it comes to executing loops.
-Hence the benefit of vectorisation is even greater for scripting languages since it replaces loops with procedure calls that run at the speed of compiled code.

 ## Identifying code sections for vectorisation

 Start by looking for loops in your code.
 The larger the loop the better.

- * the loop should have a pre-defined number of iterations with no premature exit condition. `For` loops are good, `while` loops are not good candidates.
+ * the loop should have a pre-defined number of iterations with no premature exit condition. `For` loops, as opposed to `while` loops, are good candidates.
- * iterations should not depend on the previous iteration.
-Time stepping loops are typically not appropriate because each time step depends on the previous time step.
+ * each iteration in the loop should not depend on any previous iteration.
- * the loop should not have many if statements, which could cause some iterations to take longer than others
+ * it is best not to have many `if` statements inside the loop as these could cause some iterations to take longer than others
- * there should be a significant number of iterations, ideally hundreds or more
+ * the more iterations the better

  Good candidates are loops where the same function is applied to each element or a reduction operation is applied to the array.
 When considering nested loops, start by vectorising the inner most loop.